All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do I need expensive gadgets to biohack weight loss?

 No. The minimum effective toolkit is basic blood work, a bathroom scale, and a food tracking app.
-CGMs, wearables, and DEXA scans add precision and personalization, but they are not required to get started.
+CGMs, wearables, and DEXA scans add precision and personalization, but they aren't required to get started.
 Start with what you have and add tools as they become useful.

 How fast should I expect to lose weight?